AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 ### Scroller Axis

-Stock scroller has an extra X axis inside, it can be disabled or configured using the {api:anychart.core.stock.Scroller#xAxis}xAxis(){api} method:
+Stock scroller has an extra X-axis inside, it can be disabled or configured using the {api:anychart.core.stock.Scroller#xAxis}xAxis(){api} method:

 ```
 // disable the scroller axis